 Unbleached paper-based or cardboard protective packaging materials are favoured to reduce environmental waste.

-Bubble Wrap is kept to a minimum to reduce consumption and waste, while balancing the need to avoid breakage (which would waste glass materials; the power used in repeat production and the environmental impact of repeat shipping).
+A pragmatic approach to wholesale packagin.
+Bubble Wrap is kept to a minimum to reduce consumption and waste, while balancing the need to avoid breakage.

 Cleaning products are all Cruelty Free and Environmentally Friendly brands.